Streaming audio to Voicegain for real-time Speech-to-Text/ASR

-Many applications of speech-to-text (STT) require that the conversion from audio to text happen in realtime.
-These applications could be voice bots, speech ivr, live captioning of events or talks, real time transcription of meetings, real time speech analytics of sales calls or live agent assistance in a contact center.
+Many applications of speech-to-text (STT) or speech recognition (ASR) require that the conversion from audio to text happen in realtime.
+These applications could be voice bots, Speech-enabled ivrs, live captioning of events or talks, real time transcription of meetings, real time speech analytics of sales calls or real-time agent assistance in a contact center.

 An important question for developers looking to integrate real time STT into their apps is the choice of the protocol and/or mechanism to stream real time audio to the STT platform.
 While some STT vendors offer just one method; at Voicegain we offer multiple choices that developers could select from.
 In this post, we explore in detail all these methods so that a developer could choose the right one for their specific use case.